llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Enhanced Kanban card interactions with white border on hover and actions menu visibility toggle
 - July 11, 2025.
 Restructured card layout: priority icon and deadline moved to same line with related athletes
 - July 11, 2025.
 Updated drag overlay to match new card layout structure for consistency
+- July 11, 2025.
+Simplified actions dropdown menu to show only Edit and Delete options without icons
+- July 11, 2025.
+Added white outline on hover for better visual feedback using CSS outline properties
 ```

 ## User Preferences